Mythall/Mythall-Generateur/README.md

 npm run watch
 npm run dev

-This will rebuild & watch the project for you and run the firebase emulator locally to emulate project routing
+This will build & watch the project for you and run the firebase emulator on localhost:3000

 # Requirements